scintill/electrum-web/docs/INDEX.md

 Thomas began working on a special kind of Bitcoin wallet.
-Enlisting the help of the most prolific Bitcoin developers of the day, Thomas would make sure Electrum was simple, and easy to use, so that people would use it and love it.
-Electrum would run everywhere there was a Web browser:
+Enlisting the help of the most prolific Bitcoin developers of the day, Thomas would make sure Electrum was simple, and easy to use.
+It had to be so good, so *clearly superior* to Websites that people would actually prefer it on the open market.

-Windows, Mac OS/X, Android, GNU/Linux and \*BSD were fully supported.
+Firstly, Electrum would have to run everywhere there was a Web browser: on Windows, Mac OS/X, Android, iOS, GNU/Linux and \*BSD.

+Second, Electrum would need to start instantly.

+Third, Electrum would have to be easy to use and reasonably forgiving of mistakes.

+Importantly, Electrum would have to accomplish this without the need for trusted third parties.

-Electrum has since seen thousands of hours of development time.
-It has become a finely tuned and proven Bitcoin wallet with tens of thousands of users, who range from novices to Bitcoin exchange operators and core developers.
+Since 2011, Electrum has seen thousands of hours of development time.
+It has become a finely tuned and proven Bitcoin wallet with tens of thousands of satisfied users, who range from Bitcoin novices to Bitcoin exchange operators and core developers.

 To this day, Electrum remains simple and easy to use.
 No finnicky gadgets are required.
+It runs and Python extensible.
 No Internet connection is required.
-You don't have to trust anyone with your coins.
-Welcome to the future of secure banking.
+You don't have to trust anyone with your money.
+We beleive this is the future of secure, P2P banking.

 #### About the Docs